nuxt/nuxt.com/content/index.md

       dark: 'ux-seo.svg'
     ---
     #title
-    Search Engine Optimized
+    SEO & Web Vitals
     #description
-    By leveraging server-side rendering, ESM format and optimized images.
-Nuxt websites are indexable by search engines while giving an application feeling to the end-users.
+    By leveraging server-side rendering, ESM format and optimized images, Nuxt websites are indexable by search engines while giving the feeling of an app to the end-users.
     :::
   ::
 ::